We are still finalizing our 2018 and 2019 breeding plans.

 They should excel in field, obedience, or agility, with good health and longevity.

-Both Diamond and Copper are healthy dogs with no chronic health issues.
+Both Diamond and Trek are healthy dogs with no chronic health issues.

 No allergies, hot spots, and wash & wear coats.

-Both have OFA Good hips, normal elbows, clear eyes and heart.
+Both have normal elbows, clear eyes and heart.

-Copper is 23 inches at the shoulders, Diamond is 20 3/4 inches.
+Trek is 22 inches at the shoulders, Diamond is 20 3/4 inches.